webpack/webpack-cli/OPTIONS.md

   --no-stats-errors-count                                                            Negative 'stats-errors-count' option.
   --stats-exclude-assets <value...>                                                  Suppress assets that match the specified filters.
 Filters can be Strings, RegExps or Functions.
   --stats-exclude-assets-reset                                                       Clear all items provided in configuration.
 Suppress assets that match the specified filters.
 Filters can be Strings, RegExps or Functions.
-  --stats-exclude-modules <value...>                                                 Suppress modules that match the specified filters.
+  --stats-exclude-modules [value...]
+Suppress modules that match the specified filters.
 Filters can be Strings, RegExps, Booleans or Functions.
+  --no-stats-exclude-modules                                                         Negative 'stats-exclude-modules' option.
   --stats-exclude-modules-reset                                                      Clear all items provided in configuration.
 Suppress modules that match the specified filters.
 Filters can be Strings, RegExps, Booleans or Functions.
   --stats-group-assets-by-chunk                                                      Group assets by how their are related to chunks.
   --no-stats-group-assets-by-chunk                                                   Negative 'stats-group-assets-by-chunk' option.